 This wonderful orange roughy recipe was shared by Helen from Canada.
 She says: My family loves Orange Roughy.
 It is a very “meaty” tasting fish.
 You can use orange juice in place of lemon if you prefer.
 This dish goes well with hot white, brown or wild rice.

-- 1 pound fresh or frozen Orange Roughy, cod or catfish fillets
+- 1 pound Orange Roughy, cod or catfish fillets, fresh or frozen

 - 1 cup onion, chopped

-- 1 cup red and/or green sweet pepper, chopped
+- 1 cup red pepper, or green, chopped

 - 1 teaspoon lemon juice